 Where car parking spaces are to be included in an office value an appropriate rate per space should be applied derived from local evidence.

 7.0 Quantum/Inverse Quantum

-An adjustment may be made where an office is larger or smaller than the standard for that class.
+An adjustment may be made where an office is larger or smaller than the standard for that class based on local evidence.